Suppression of mid-circuit measurement crosstalk errors with micromotion: Benchmarking methods

 For an individual MCMR benchmarking sequence, let $i$ index the sequence, $j$ index the final Pauli compiled into the inversion, and $k$ index the measurement (dark $k=0$ or bright $k=1$).
 The survival probability for such an indexed sequence is

-where $\Lambda_P$ and $\Lambda_M$ are state preparation and measurement errors and $\Lambda_{i,m}$ is the combination of single-qubit gate errors and the measurement/reset crosstalk error (for gate position indexed by $m$).
+where $\Lambda_P$ and $\Lambda_M$ are SPAM errors and $\Lambda_{i,m}$ is the combination of single-qubit gate errors and the measurement/reset crosstalk error (for gate position indexed by $m$).
 These errors may have any form and couple the computational and extra subspaces.